9 Simple Ways to Get a Healthy Heart Rate

 Know how to take your heart rate

-Taking your heart rate can help assess your overall health, as well as specific cardiovascular problems like holiday heart syndrome—learn more about this scary threat.
+Taking your heart rate can help assess your overall health, as well as specific cardiovascular problems like holiday heart syndrome—heavy eating and drinking around the holiday season.
 So what is a healthy resting heart rate?
 According to the American Heart Association, people over 10 years old should have a rate between 60 and 100 beats per minute (well-trained athletes can aim lower, between 40 and 60).
 To take your pulse and find your heart rate, locate it on your wrist toward your thumb.
 Use your first two fingers to count the beats in 15 seconds, then multiply by four (or count for 30 seconds and double it).
-You can also count for the full minute.
+You also can count for the full minute.
 Repeat for an accurate reading.
 You’ll be the most relaxed first thing in the morning or after sitting still for about 10 minutes, so that’s the ideal time to take it.
 “Keeping your heart rate within a healthy range prevents your heart from working overtime,” Palinski-Wade says.

 Increase your physical activity